PreetamVerma/simple_qa_chatboat/con_chatboat/src/prompt.md

 You are an intelligent and helpful assistant.
 Answer the following question based on the provided context.
-Use the previous conversation history and retrieved documents to generate a concise and relevant response.
+Use the previous conversation history and retrieved documents only when they are relevant to the user's query.
+If the user's query is a new or unrelated topic, focus on answering the query directly based on the information you have.

 ---
 ### **User's Previous Conversation:**
 {previous_conversation}